 Create a smoother experience for both the firm and the client, minimizing uncertainty and unnecessary outreach.

-Ultimately, a well-structured Project Type ensures your communication is proactive, clear, and aligned with how your firm actually works.
+A well-structured Project Type ensures your communication is proactive, clear, and aligned with how your firm actually works.